fwlogwatch

 - Integrated resolver for protocols, services and host names.

-- Can do lookups in the whois database.
+- Can do lookups in the GeoIP and whois databases.

 - Own DNS and whois information cache and GNU adns support for faster lookups.